Who hasn't had experience with loose sun visors? Luckily, it's an easy fix.

 Steps to Follow When Repairing Your Visor

-Step 1: Drill one hole 1/2 inch from the top directly under the bar.
+Drill one hole 1/2 inch from the top directly under the bar.
 Make sure it is 2 inches from the anchor that connects to the ceiling.
 Make sure you start the drill out slowly so that you don’t snag and rip the cloth.

-Step 2: Place a flat washer on top of the hole and insert a bolt through the washer and the hole.
+Place a flat washer on top of the hole and insert a bolt through the washer and the hole.
 Ensure that the head of the bolt faces toward the ceiling for a more attractive solution.
-On the opposing side you will want to place another flat washer.
+On the opposing side, you will want to place another flat washer.
 This allows the pressure to be distributed evenly throughout the visor.
-On top of the flat washer you will want to place your locking washer to keep the nut in place.
+On top of the flat washer, you will want to place your locking washer to keep the nut in place.
 Lastly, you will want to place your nut above the locking washer.
 You will then tighten the nut while holding the bolt in place until the visor is no longer loose.

-Thie procedure will ensure that you don’t have any on-the-road mishaps again.
+The procedure will ensure that you don’t have any on-the-road mishaps again.
 If the visor begins to loosen you can tighten the nuts or just follow the steps in a different location.

 Now, originally this was a sliding sun visor.
 I am not sure at this point if you will be able to slide it or not.
 I would urge you to keep it in place to prevent further loosening.

-The sun visor loosening is a very common problem in a large number of vehicles.
+Sun visor loosening is a very common problem in a large number of vehicles.
 Don’t pay for a new one, fix it yourself!